BloCamLimb/ModernUI/README.md

 [![MavenCore](https://img.shields.io/badge/dynamic/xml?color=orange&label=Core%20Version&query=%2Fmetadata%2Fversioning%2Flatest&url=https%3A%2F%2Fmaven.izzel.io%2Freleases%2Ficyllis%2Fmodernui%2FModernUI-Core%2Fmaven-metadata.xml)]()
 [![Discord](https://img.shields.io/discord/696234198767501363?color=green&label=Discord&style=flat)](https://discord.gg/kmyGKt2)
 ### Description
-Modern UI (by Icyllis Milica) is a desktop application framework designed for standalone 2D and 3D rendering software development.
+**Modern UI** (by Icyllis Milica), also known as **ModernUI**, is a desktop application framework designed for standalone 2D and 3D rendering software development.
 It makes use of modern 3D graphical APIs and technologies to provide high real-time rendering performance.
 This framework is similar to JavaFX or Android, with a complete set of event loops, rendering systems, and UI components, which are also suitable for game development.

-There is also an official version that extends to Minecraft and Forge, it combines Modern UI with Minecraft and provides a number of additional features and modding APIs.
+There is also an official version that extends to Minecraft, it combines Modern UI with Minecraft and provides a number of additional features and modding APIs.
 See [ModernUI-MC](https://github.com/BloCamLimb/ModernUI-MC) repository.

 What are the advantages?